 Responsibilities include mandatory 12-step participation and intensive outpatient clinical therapy.

 Griggs’ advice to residents at this stage: Be an active participant in your recovery and your life, advocate for yourself, and be diligent about the steps needed to continue improving your life.

 If there’s a person who personifies aftercare, it’s Griggs, who is right there at Next Step Village, keeping an eye on others who are going through similar experiences.

 Following time in aftercare as a house resident, Griggs became the assistant house manager.
 He performed those duties for about six months before becoming an official staff member.
 He was named senior house manager in February 2016.

-At that time, Griggs was slightly less than a year sober — proof that The Recovery Village practices what it preaches, asserts Jami Smith, the ARS alumni coordinator who contacts residents who depart after completing aftercare treatment.
+At that time, Griggs was slightly less than a year sober — proof that The Recovery Village practices what it preaches, asserts Jami Smith, the Advanced Recovery Systems’ alumni coordinator who contacts residents who depart after completing aftercare treatment.

 Smith reaches out to “alumni” within 24 hours of their discharge, then follows up periodically with phone calls and emails, keeping their “pulse.”
 Alumni can enjoy a host of events, group meetings, recreational activities, relapse-prevention classes and other aftercare resources.

-“When I reach out to people, they’re surprised that we [ARS staffers] are still calling them to make sure they’re OK.
+“When I reach out to people, they’re surprised that we [Advanced Recovery Systems staffers] are still calling them to make sure they’re OK.
 I definitely think it’s very important,” Smith says.